arnab132/TicTacToe-Game/README.md

 Tic-tac-toe, noughts and crosses (Commonwealth English), or Xs and Os/“X’y O’sies”, is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.

+Here both the seperate code are given one using C++ and another way of implementation with random number is shown using Python.

 Python implementation of automatic Tic Tac Toe game using random number